branchseer/DeskGap/README.md

 ### So I can port my Electron app to DeskGap?

 Probably no. The DeskGap API is still quite limited.
-If you start building an app with DeskGap, getting it running on Electron could be easy, but not the other way around.
+If you start building an app with DeskGap, getting it running on Electron may be easy, but not the other way around.